jsreport/docs/docs/template-stores.md

 ## Template store extensions
 The extensions implementing template store can be installed as any other jsreport extension.
 Typically it only requires to run `npm install jsreport-xxx` and restart the jsreport server.
 The automatic jsreport extensions discovery should find and load it afterwards.

-Applying particular store extension to the jsreport requires changing the `connectionString.name` in the [configuration](/learn/configuration).
+Applying particular store extension to the jsreport requires changing the `store.provider` in the [configuration](/learn/configuration).

 ```js
 "store": {